 After 12 weeks, the researchers found that the women’s subcutaneous thigh fat had decreased.
 They also observed a reduction in the appearance of cellulite.
 According to the authors of this study, fascia manipulation could help cellulite by freeing the fat cells from the fibrous bands.

-But this is just one study.
-And, due to the fact that it was authored by the inventor of the FasciaBlaster device, there could be some bias.
+But this is just one small study.
 More thorough research is needed to support the benefits of fascia blasting.

 According to anecdotal evidence, fascia blasting may not be safe for everyone, and could have some potential side effects.

-Some individuals who have tried fascia blasting, claim they’ve developed various symptoms from using this technique.
-Some of the side effects that have been reported include:
+Some individuals who have tried fascia blasting claim they’ve developed various symptoms from using this technique.
+Some of the reported side effects include:

 - severe bruising

 - extreme tiredness and fatigue

 Some people who have used the FasciaBlaster have filed reports with the Food and Drug Administration (FDA).
 It’s important to note that anyone can file a report with the FDA for any particular reason.